sidebar hamburger menu

 With the SDK, you won't need to install separate runtimes for ASP.NET Core or the Desktop environment - everything is bundled together to streamline development and deployment.

-• Administrator rights for installation
+• Administrator rights

 dotnet --version

-• If .NET is already installed, the command will return the version number.
-If it’s not installed, you’ll see an error message.
+If .NET is already installed, the command will return the version number.
+If it's not installed, you'll see an error message.
+Install the latest version of .NET before uninstalling the old one to ensure a smooth transition without breaking the dependencies.

 In certain versions of some browsers (for example, Edge), you might see a warning after downloading.
 In this case, manually allow the download.